Leadership approval polling for the 2023 Turkish general election: Ekrem İmamoğlu

-Ekrem İmamoğlu is the current mayor of İstanbul and a potential presidential candidate of Republican People's Party (CHP).
+Ekrem İmamoğlu is the current mayor of Istanbul and a potential presidential candidate of Republican People's Party (CHP).

 Graphical summary

 Mansur Yavaş

 Mansur Yavaş is the current mayor of Ankara and a potential presidential candidate of Republican People's Party (CHP).

 Graphical summary

 Kemal Kılıçdaroğlu

 Kemal Kılıçdaroğlu is the president of, and a potential presidential candidate of Republican People's Party (CHP).

 Meral Akşener

 Meral Akşener is the president of, and a presidential candidate of Good Party (İYİ).
 She was previously member of MHP, and a former Minister of the Interior.

 Devlet Bahçeli

 Devlet Bahçeli is the president of Nationalist Movement Party (MHP).

 Selahattin Demirtaş

 Selahattin Demirtaş is the former co-chairperson and presidential candidate of Peoples' Democratic Party (HDP).
 He is currently incarcerated.

 Ali Babacan

 Ali Babacan is the leader of Democracy and Progress Party (DEVA).
 He was previously a member of AKP.
 He was a former Minister of Foreign Affairs, and of Customs and Trade.